chinedufn/vim/README.md

 # chinedufn/vim

-Meant for my personal use.
+This repository is meant for my personal use and as such is not well documented.

 ```sh
 git clone --recurse-submodules -j8 git@github.com:chinedufn/vim.git
 cd vim
 vim -u ./
 ```

-Setting as default

 ```sh
 # Bash profile